Follow-Up Emails for Job Interviews: 3 Templates

 Hi Mr. Gilfoyle,

-Thank you for taking the time to meet with me today and talk about the UX designer position in more detail.
-I enjoyed discussing rebranding and the new design direction that Pied Pepper would like to go in.
-I could see myself being part of your team.
+Thank you for taking the time to meet with me today and discuss the UX designer position in more detail.
+I appreciated the chance to learn more about the upcoming rebranding efforts and the new design direction that Pied Piper would like to go in.
+I could see myself contributing to your team.

-Pied Pepper's commitment to diversity and giving back to local communities was one thing that stood out.
-I think this position is a good fit for me because I was heavily involved with redesigning the front end of the DeliveryDart app last year.
+Pied Piper's commitment to diversity and giving back to local communities really stood out to me.
+I think this position is a good fit for me because I was heavily involved in redesigning the Sliceline app's front end last year to simplify user flows and improve accessibility.

 Thank you again for your time,